How to minimise the risk of a burst pipe in your home

 The damage a burst pipe causes

 The issue with any burst pipe is that it isn't solely the cost of a new pipe and the labour to fix it.
-Instead the huge costs often lie in the ensuing destruction that a burst or fractured pipe causes.
+Instead, significant costs often lie in the ensuing destruction or water damage that a burst or fractured pipe causes.

 Did you know for example that even a small burst pipe just a few centimetres in diameter can lose around 400 litres of water every hour?
 That's enough to fill two large baths.
 If you do the maths you'll quickly realise that you only have to be away from the house for as little as 24 hours to know that when you return you could be looking at around 9600 litres of water being dumped inside your premises.
 That's enough to cause major devastation in anyone's book.

-Another worrying issue with a burst or fractured pipe is that because most pipework these days is buried either above the ceiling or under the floor, there's a strong chance you won't even notice there's a problem until it's either coming through your ceiling or ruined your flooring.
+Another worrying issue with a burst or fractured pipe is that because most pipework these days is buried either above the ceiling or under the floor.
+Which means there's a strong chance you won't even notice there's a problem until it's either coming through your ceiling or ruined your flooring.

 Know where your main stop valve is located